 Not only do the owners have basis in their investment, but the business entity has basis in its investments too.
 Once the entity is recognized for tax purposes, any assets purchased use the same rules of basis as an individual taxpayer.
 To really complicate matters, often the entity buys another entity (subsidiary) and has basis in that entity too.
-This tiering of basis can continue for many layers.
+This process of setting up tiers of basis can continue for many layers.

 The entity’s basis in its investments is referred to as inside basis; whereas an owner’s basis is denoted as outside basis.

 Understanding the complexity involved with basis is an essential business principle for any entrepreneur.
 Basis is simply the value of an individual or entity’s investment in a business endeavor or asset.
 Basis has several variations and include: